-How does a business thrive?
-Especially in the cut-throat world of online business.
-Literally millions of companies new and old, giant and start-up, tech-based or not are making their presence felt in the digital world in more ways than one.
+How does a business thrive, especially in the cut-throat world of online marketing?
+Millions of companies new and old, giant and start-up, are making their presence felt in the digital world in more ways than one.
 Even your friendly local bakery now has an online shop.

 Grabbing your customers’ attention is easy enough.
-With a good product backed by an eye-catching web design and a user-friendly interface, throw in a few discounts and you have got yourself a buyer.
+With a good product backed by eye-catching web design and a user-friendly interface, throw in a few discounts, and you have got yourself a buyer.
 But how do you keep them coming again?
 And again, and again, and again?

 Repetitions can be dull and boring so make sure you update your website and post on your social media regularly.
 Show your existing and potential customers that you are always at the ready to serve them.
 Reply to comments and private messages as promptly as you possibly can.
 Be courteous, be friendly and be passionate in your posts and replies.
 Approach the idea of revamping the design of your website to keep it fresh without affecting the user-friendliness of the flow.
-Don’t be afraid to experiment with new designs and bold colors.
-First impression is very important.
+Don’t be afraid to experiment with new designs and bold colours.
+An impactful first impression is significant.

 Keeping in touch with your existing and potential customers is very important.
 So many businesses even big brand names don’t put enough emphasis on this.
 In 2001, Steve Jobs shocked the business world by opening Apple’s first official store.
-A physical store (and a magnificent one at that) when all of Apple’s competitors are moving their business online in order to cut cost and maximize profit.
+A physical store (and a magnificent one at that) when all of Apple’s competitors are moving their business online to cut cost and maximise profit.
 Why did Steve go backwards?
-It’s because he passionately believes in that “human touch” and how powerful a face to face interaction can be.
-You can emulate this by always keeping in touch and following up with your customers.
-Even after you’ve made the sale.
+It’s because he passionately believes in that “human touch” and how great a face to face interaction can be.
+You can emulate this by always keeping in touch and following up with your customers even after you’ve made the sale.
 Ensure this by enlisting professional online marketing services.
 This lets you focus on the financial and operational side of your business.